 the flu) is an upper respiratory infection.
-It is caused by the influenza virus.
-Flu strains differ from one year to the next.
-There are two main kinds that infect humans:
+It is caused by a strain of the influenza virus.
+There are many types of influenza viruses but there are two main kinds that infect humans:

 Type AType B

 Each year (usually beginning in October), the flu spreads around the world.
 You can get the flu when you breathe in droplets from someone infected with the virus.
 It can also be spread by touching a contaminated surface, then putting your hand to your mouth or nose.
 For most, the flu will cause fever, aches, fatigue, coughing, congestion, loss of appetite, and sore throat.
 However, some people are more vulnerable to more severe complications which may require hospitalization.
 Risk factors for severe complications include: Age younger than 5 years old or age 65 years and older

 asthma or COPDCardiovascular diseaseKidney or liver diseaseNeurological, blood, or metabolic condition, such as diabetes

 those with HIV, cancer, or chronic steroid useCurrent pregnancyLong-term aspirin therapy in people under 19 years oldAmerican Indian and Alaskan Native ancestry

 The flu shot is made from an inactivated, killed virus.
 There are 3 types of flu shots available: Regular flu shot (the most common type)—for people aged 6 months and older, injected into the muscle (usually in the upper arm)High-dose shot (Fluzone High-Dose)—for people aged 65 years and older, injected into the muscleIntradermal shot (Fluzone Intradermal)—for people aged 18-64 years old, injected into the skin with a smaller needle